Entered January 2019

 Paris, collection of Louis Quentin de l’Orangère (d.
 1743; greffier des presentations au Châtelet de Paris, receveur de la signature en chef du Châtelet de Paris).
 His sale, Paris, March 22ff, 1744, lot 34: “Un Concert, par A. Watteau, de 2 pieds 10 pouces ½ de larg, sur 2 pieds de haut.”
 Sold for 351 livres according to the annotated copy of the sale catalogue in the Rijksbureau voor Kunsthistorische Documentatie.

-Berlin, collection of Frederick the Great.
+Berlin, collection of Frederick II [Frederick the Great] (1712-1786; king of Prussia).
 From 1773 until 1941 it was recorded in the Audience Room at Schloss Sans Souci

 Berlin, Königliche Akademie, Gemälde älterer Meister im berliner Privatsbesitz (1883), 229 cat.
 1 (by Watteau, Das Konzert, lent by Kaiser Wilhelm).